 It is well known by almost every Cypriot that Archbishop Makarios came from a village in Paphos high up next to the magnificent forests of the western Troodos Mts.
-Born in 1913 (August 13) in Pano Panayia to a poor shepherd family, he went to Kykko Monastery at a young age and rose from novice monk to Bishop of Kition (Larnaca) in 1948, then became Archbishop of Cyprus in 1950, stuggled through the turbulent political events of the late 1950s and, after being exiled to the Sechelles Islands by the the British, he saw the creation of the Democratic Republic of Cyprus and became its first President.
+Born in 1913 (August 13) in Pano Panayia to a poor shepherd family, he went to Kykko Monastery at a young age and rose from novice monk to Bishop of Kition (Larnaca) in 1948, then became Archbishop of Cyprus in 1950, stuggled through the turbulent political events of the late 1950s and, after being exiled to the Seychelles by the the British, he saw the creation of the Democratic Republic of Cyprus and became its first President.
+He also ended up being hosted at the White House by President John F Kennedy.

 There are volumes of literature written about Makarios and the history of his life, the profound influence he had over the modern history of the island.
 It is not the intention here to rehash any of this important material.
 Instead we simply present some great images of Makarios at various stages of his life.